matthieuSolente/mso-faux-absolute/README.md

 Please test this code in Outlook, Do not hesitate to consult my example template (mso-faux-absolute.html) for a slightly more optimized version !

+## Accessibility

+In terms of accessibility, the title and button are accessible and interpreted as is.
+NVDA reports the presence of the level 1 title as well as the link.
+From the top of the email you can reach the title with the shortcut "H" and the link with the shortcut "K", or with the tab key.

 ## Windows 10 & 11